 The function's Boolean result value is significant only when checkUnique is UNIQUE_CHECK_PARTIAL.
 In this case a TRUE result means the new entry is known unique, whereas FALSE means it might be non-unique (and a deferred uniqueness check must be scheduled).
 For other cases a constant FALSE result is recommended.

 Some indexes might not index all tuples.
-If the tuple is not
+If the tuple is not to be indexed,

-return without doing anything.
+aminsert should just return without doing anything.

 IndexBulkDeleteResult * ambulkdelete (IndexVacuumInfo *info, IndexBulkDeleteResult *stats, IndexBulkDeleteCallback callback, void *callback_state);

 Delete tuple(s) from the index.
 This is a "bulk delete" operation that is intended to be implemented by scanning the whole index and checking each entry to see if it should be deleted.
 The passed-in callback function must be called, in the style callback(TID, callback_state) returns bool, to determine whether any particular index entry, as identified by its referenced TID, is to be deleted.
 Must return either NULL or a palloc'd struct containing statistics about the effects of the deletion operation.
 It is OK to return NULL if no information needs to be passed on to

 Because of limited maintenance_work_mem,